bouffalolab/bl_docs/BL808_RM/en/RST/UART.rst

 LIN is a complementary protocol to CAN and SAE J1850, suitable for applications that have low requirement for time or require no precise fault tolerance (as LIN is not as reliable as CAN).
 LIN aims to be easy to use as a low-cost alternative to CAN.
 The vehicle parts where LIN can be used include window regulator, rearview mirror, wiper, and rain sensor.

-UART supports the LIN bus mode, and a typical LIN data transfer is shown as follows.
+UART supports the LIN bus mode.The LIN bus is under the master-slave mode, and data is always initiated by the master node.
+The frame (header) sent by the master node contains synchronization interval field, synchronization byte field, and identifier field.
+A typical LIN data transfer is shown as follows.

 .. figure:: ../../picture/UARTLinFrame.svg
    :align: center

    A typical LIN frame

-The LIN bus is under the master-slave mode, and data is always initiated by the master node.
-The frame (header) sent by the master node contains synchronization interval field, synchronization byte field, and identifier field.

-The synchronization interval field indicates the start of the message, with at least 13 dominant bits (including the start bit).
-The synchronization interval ends with an "interval separator", which contains at least one recessive bit.
+1. LIN Break Field

 .. figure:: ../../picture/UARTLinBreak.svg
    :align: center

    Break Field of LIN

+The synchronization interval field indicates the start of the message, with at least 13 dominant bits (including the start bit).
+The synchronization interval ends with an "interval separator", which contains at least one recessive bit.

 The length of the Break in the LIN frame can be set by cr_utx_bit_cnt_b in utx_config.

+2. LIN Sync Field

 A synchronization byte field is sent to determine the time between two falling edges, to determine the transmission rate used by the master node.
 The bit pattern is 0x55 (01010101, maximum number of falling edges).